OfficeDev/open-xml-docs/docs/word/how-to-extract-styles-from-a-word-processing-document.md

 ms.date: 06/28/2021
 ms.localizationpriority: medium
 ---
-# Extract styles from a word processing document (Open XML SDK)
+# Extract styles from a word processing document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically extract the styles or stylesWithEffects part